mknawalaniec/doorman/readme.md

 - Add records to the dynamodb info table with the type "news"
 - Re-comment back in the "send_email" function call in train.py

 That should be it.
-Whenever the Deeplens rekognizes someone, it will upload into the S3 bucket.
+Whenever the Deeplens recognizes someone, it will upload into the S3 bucket.
 Which will trigger the other lambda functions.

 Architecture
 ------------